PierpaoloSpadafora/wider-claude-ai-chat/README.md

 ## Contributions

-If the css changes or the script stops working and you want to contribute to fixing it then:
+If the css changes or the script stops working and you want to contribute to fixing it, you are welcome.

-1. Fork the repository on GitHub.
-2. Clone the repository to your local machine.
-3. Make the necessary changes.
-4. Submit a pull request describing the changes you have made.

 ## License